LT New LOGO

 Bessie Carter

 Carter is a regular Bridgerton scene-stealer, playing Penelope Featherington’s moany sister Prudence, and she’s excellent on stage too.
-She was a standout in Dear Octopus at the National Theatre earlier this year, and also appeared in All My Sons at the Old Vic.
-Plus her mum (in real life!)
-Imelda Staunton stars in Hello, Dolly! this summer.
+She was a standout in Dear Octopus at the National Theatre, and also appeared in All My Sons at the Old Vic.
+Just last year, she starred opposite her mum (in real life!)
+Imelda Staunton in Mrs Warren's Profession.

 Ruth Gemmell